Grounding Gaps in Language Model Generations: Introduction

-To isolate potential causes of the grounding gap, we explore a range of possible interventions, from ablating training iterations on instruction following data (SFT and RLHF) to designing a simple prompting mitigation (\S\ref{sec:ablate-instr}).
-We find that SFT does not improve conversational grounding, and RLHF erodes it.
-Across our experiments, we generally observe significant misalignment between human and LLM use of \framework{}.
-In summary, we contribute:
+To isolate potential causes of the grounding gap, we explore a range of possible interventions, from ablating training iterations on instruction following data (SFT and PO) to designing a simple prompting mitigation (\S\ref{sec:ablate-instr}).
+We find that SFT does not improve conversational grounding, and PO erodes it.
+Across our experiments, we generally observe significant disagreement between \framework{} in human utterances and LLM generations.

-\begin{enumerate} \item A set of linguistically informed \textbf{grounding acts}, tailored towards understanding grounding in contemporary LLMs. \item A controlled LLM simulation of conversational grounding and a characterization of \textit{grounding alignment}: the comparison between human and LLM use of \framework{}. \item An investigation of the grounding gap.
-We explore different models, ablating instruction following data (both SFT and RLHF), and test prompting interventions. \end{enumerate}
+In summary, we contribute (1) a set of linguistically informed grounding acts, tailored towards understanding grounding in contemporary LLMs.
+Using grounding acts, we (2) conduct a controlled LLM simulation of conversational grounding and a characterization of \textit{grounding agreement}: a comparison between \framework{} in human utterances and LLM generations.
+Finally, we (3) investigate reasons for the grounding gap, exploring different models, ablating SFT and PO, and testing prompting interventions.\footnote{Code and prompts for evaluation can be found at \url{https://github.com/oshaikh13/grounding-gaps}}